NonoHM/nonohm.github.io/_posts/2023-11-27-THM-CTF-OhSINT.md

 **What is the SSID of the WAP he connected to?**

-To see the Wifi's SSID, we need first to create an account.
-After that, we have to zoom until we see the correct network.
+To see the WiFi SSID, we need first to create an account.
+After that, we have to zoom until we identify the correct network.

 ![SSID Location](/assets/img/images/thm_ctf_ohsint/Hy_awqGHa.png)